rwdaigle/metrix/README.md

 count#user.login user_id=32 other="data with spaces"
 ```

-*Metrix does **not** do any calculations itself.
+Note: Metrix does *not* do any calculations itself.
 It merely logs the data its given in a specific format.
-If you are looking for an in-app instrumentation library, you may want to look at [exometer](https://github.com/Feuerlabs/exometer) or [folsom](https://github.com/boundary/folsom) instead.*
+If you are looking for an in-app instrumentation library, you may want to look at [exometer](https://github.com/Feuerlabs/exometer) or [folsom](https://github.com/boundary/folsom) instead.

 ## Benefits